Block on Trump's Asylum Ban Upheld by Supreme Court

-In 2010, the passage of Arizona's controversial immigration law turned up the volume on the immigration debate.
-With President Obama pressing for passage of the DREAM Act, a recent ruling by the California Supreme Court on in-state tuition for illegal immigrants and court challenges to the Arizona law, immigration will continue to be vigorously debated in 2011.
+10. Immigration: In 2010, the passage of Arizona's SB 1070 turned up the volume on the immigration debate.
+With President Obama still pressing for the passage of the Dream Act, a recent ruling by the California Supreme Court on in-state tuition for illegal aliens and SB 1070 itself still in the courts, immigration will continue to be an issue for debate far into 2011.